Sam-Abrams/CO2_Emissions_Project/README.md

-# CO2_Emissions_Project

 # Global CO2 Emissions Clustering Analysis

 ## Project Overview
-This repository contains a data-driven analysis of global carbon emissions patterns using clustering techniques to identify natural groupings of countries based on their emissions profiles.
+This repository contains an analysis of global carbon emissions patterns using clustering techniques to identify natural groupings of countries based on their emissions profiles.
 By analyzing emissions intensity, energy source mix, and historical contributions, this project reveals distinct country archetypes that can inform differentiated climate policy approaches.

 ## Key Features
 - **Unsupervised Machine Learning**: Applied hierarchical clustering to identify natural country groupings